tystuyfzand/precise-lite/README.md

 You can find info on training your own models [here][train-guide].
 It requires running through the [**source install instructions**][source-install] first.

-**Note: Please use the training-guide mentioned in the link below.
-It's really helpful.**
+**Note: Please use the training-guide mentioned in the link.
+It's really helpful and the repo is tested using the commands mentioend in the link.**
 [train-guide]:https://github.com/MycroftAI/mycroft-precise/wiki/Training-your-own-wake-word#how-to-train-your-own-wake-word

 ## Installation